MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 (background or road) and then predict the class of each 16x16 patch from a test image, based on an empirical threshold representing the percentage of segmented road pixels in a patch.

+Key features of our approach:
+* data augmentations
+* UNet architecture with bilinear upsampling layers in the upsampling branch and a pretrained VGG13 network in the downsampling branch
+* added dropout after each upsampling or downsampling block
+* split test image in 4 patches of 400x400 pixels and average predictions to get 608x608 original test image
+* test time augmentations

 ## Environment setup
 For our experiments we used PyCharm IDE.
 Tested configurations: